Linemen training turns into a Lineman being saved

 Victoria A. Rocha is a staff writer at NRECA.

-For their efforts these fine men received the Association of Illinois Electric Cooperative's President's Award, handed out recently at the statewide's annual meeting in July.
+For their efforts these fine men received the Association of Illinois Electric Cooperative's Chairman's Award, handed out recently at the statewide's annual meeting in July.